Home » Blog » How to Reclaim Hardwood Flooring

 While the boards are drying, take the time to inspect for nails, staples, or any metal fragments.
 Removing these will prevent damage during installation and ensure a smooth, safe surface for your reclaimed hardwood floor.

-See also How To Get Old Paint Off Hardwood Floors
+See also How to Get Crayon off Hardwood Floor

 Store Reclaimed Wood